The Kirkwood-Riseman Polymer Model of Polymer Dynamics is Qualitatively Correct: Computational

 Calculations were performed on an 8-core 3.4 Ghz CPU and an Nvidia Tesla K-40 GPU using locally written software run under Simply Fortran 2 and PGI Fortran.
-Our code and necessary files are found on ResearchGate.com\cite{researchgate}.
 In production runs, polymer positions were advanced through $1 \cdot 10^{8}$ time steps.
 Prior to each production run, a $ 1 \cdot 10^{7}$ or longer timestep thermalization run was performed.